Shell script

 A shell script is a computer program designed to be run by a Unix shell, a command-line interpreter.
-The various dialects of shell scripts are considered to be scripting languages.
+The various dialects of shell scripts are considered to be command languages.
 Typical operations performed by shell scripts include file manipulation, program execution, and printing text.
 A script which sets up the environment, runs the program, and does any necessary cleanup or logging, is called a wrapper.